twilson217/bcm-in-nvidia-air/README.md

 commit
 ```

-4.2. configure leaf01 and leaf02 settings from cmsh console, to achieve this step, we reserved the following IP / MAC addresses for each node:
+4.2.
+Configure leaf01 and leaf02 settings from cmsh console, to achieve this step, we reserved the following IP / MAC addresses for each node:

 | Node name     | interface | IP address        |  MAC address        |
 | ------------- | --------- |------------------ |-------------------- |